 A Closer Look at 32px Icons

-In general, the base vector size created for SAP icons is 16px for small icons (used for compact desktop mouse and keyboard optimized controls) and 22px for large icons (cozy sizes are touch optimized).
+In general, the base vector size created for SAP icons is 16px for icons used in most UI controls.
 Other listed sizes depend on individual control specifications.

 At 16px, the main line thickness is 1px.
-This of course scales up to 2px at size 32px.
+This scales up to 2px at size 32px.

 Arrow Styles – Thin